jeremykrantz/jeremykrantz/README.md

 - 💬 Learn about my work experience over at https://www.linkedin.com/in/jeremykbkrantz/
 - 📫 How to reach me: jeremy@paidsearch.org
 - 😄 Pronouns: he/him/they
-- ⚡ Fun fact: I love playing pickleball and looking to try and enter tournaments soon across Boston's South Shore once I find the right partner
+- ⚡ Fun fact: I love playing pickleball
--->